Oh my oh my, what a thing it does!

 How to think about this?
 The job of a non-profit's Board is spozedta be a short list of meaningful tasks.
 Two-and-a-half tasks, in fact.
 Number one: Set policy.
 Number two: Raise money.
-Number a-half is: Hire an Executive Director (CEO) to carry out the policy and manage the money.
+Number a-half: Hire an Executive Director (CEO) to carry out the policy and manage the money.

-Determining who Cosanti's Board should be, in the best of all possible worlds, might not be rocket science but that doesn't make it easy as pie.
+Determining who Cosanti's Board should be, in the best of all possible worlds, not rocket science but that doesn't mean it's easy as pie.
 Pie ain't easy until and unless you learn how to do it.
 Ask any bloke or gal who's tried to roll out a perfect pie crust with no instruction if it came out exactly as desired the first time.
 Not talking mudpies here.
 Pie crust, we're talking.
-Ice- cold water.
+Ice-cold water.
 Very cold fat.
 Cold flour.
 (Cold choice!)

-So for the Board thing, I'm seeing the evidence that the GDF, the Guide Dog Foundation, knows what it's doing.
-The operation is smooth, to say the least.
+So for the Board thing, I'm seeing the evidence that the GDF, the Guide Dog Foundation, knows what it's doing: it's operation is smooth, to say the least.
 Every dog's dependability is nothing short of amazing.
 Each student is matched with a dog which somehow suits the particular student it gets matched to.
 It's practically uncanny how well dog and dog-handler are matched.